Submissions checklist Biochemical Society Transactions

 Please note that if you are using a figure from a work that is already published, you are responsible for obtaining the necessary permissions to reuse the article, and an appropriate credit line should be included in the figure legend.

-Any funding information that you would like to acknowledge should be included at the end of the article.
+Any funding information that you would like to acknowledge should be included within the submission process and at the end of the article.